InderParmar/Tailor4Job/CONTRIBUTING.md

      GROQ_API_KEY=your_actual_api_key_here
      ```

+---

+## Continuous Integration (CI)

+We have integrated **GitHub Actions** to automate the testing process whenever changes are pushed to the repository.
+The workflow file (`.github/workflows/python-app.yml`) ensures that:

+1. All Python dependencies are installed.
+2. `pytest` is run to verify that all tests pass.
+3. External dependencies like `wkhtmltopdf` are installed for PDF generation tests.

+### Triggering the CI Pipeline
+The CI pipeline is triggered:
+- Automatically when you push changes to the `main` branch.
+- When a pull request is created or updated.

+If you're adding new tests, ensure they pass locally before pushing to avoid CI failures.

+---

 ## Source Code Formatting

 We use **Ruff** as our automatic code formatter to ensure consistent code style across the project.